saheerb/ci-test/docs/index.md

 The first job, the trigger-job, can be any job defined below, each covering a set of platforms and build/run configurations through test groups (TEST_GROUPS),  ultimately split as test descriptions (TEST_DESC).
 A  test description is tested by `tf-a-builder` job and a LAVA job is launched once artifacts are ready to be consumed.

-In terms of the trigger source, jobs can be classified by either gerrit or scheduled:
+In terms of the trigger source, jobs can be classified by either Gerrit or scheduled:

 * Gerrit:

-   * **tf-gerrit-tforg-l1:** multijob, Allow +1, TF-A
+    * **tf-a-gerrit-tforg-l1**: multijob, Allow-CI+1, TF-A
-   * **tf-gerrit-tforg-l2:** multijob, Allow +2, TF-A
+    * **tf-a-gerrit-tforg-l2**: multijob, Allow-CI+2, TF-A
-   * **tf-tftf-gerrit-tforg-l1:** multijob, Allow +1, TF-A-tests
+    * **tf-a-tftf-gerrit-tforg-l1:** multijob, Allow-CI+1, TF-A-tests
-   * **tf-tftf-gerrit-tforg-l2:** multijob, Allow +2, TF-A-tests
+    * **tf-a-tftf-gerrit-tforg-l2:** multijob, Allow-CI+2, TF-A-tests

-* Scheduled: daily triggered:
+* Scheduled:

-   * **tf-daily:** scheduled daily
+    * **tf-a-daily:** - scheduled daily

 All the above jobs rely on downstream jobs:

-* **tf-main:** multijob, TF-A and TF-A-tests
+* **tf-a-main:** multijob, TF-A and TF-A-tests
-* **tf-coverity:** freestyle, runs coverity scan
+* **tf-a-coverity:** freestyle, runs coverity scan
-* **tf-static-checks:** runs Arm static code checks
+* **tf-a-static-checks:** runs Arm static code checks
 * **tf-a-ci-gateway:** split a test group (TEST_GROUPS) into multiple ‘.test’ files, each representing a test description (TEST_DESC)
 * **tf-a-builder:** freestyle, builds the package and launch a LAVA job

 Any job can be triggered manually by authorized users.
-Gerrit jobs are those triggered on behalf of gerrit actions, either ‘Allow +1’ or ‘Allow +2’, and track a particular project, either TF-A https://git.trustedfirmware.org/TF-A/trusted-firmware-a.git/ or TF-A tests https://git.trustedfirmware.org/TF-A/tf-a-tests.git/.
-The following screenshot shows an example of the `tf-gerrit-tforg-l1` job at the Jenkins instance:
+Gerrit jobs are those triggered by assigning labels to a review, either ‘Allow-CI+1’ or ‘Allow-CI+2’, and track a particular project, either TF-A https://git.trustedfirmware.org/TF-A/trusted-firmware-a.git/ or TF-A tests https://git.trustedfirmware.org/TF-A/tf-a-tests.git/.
+The following screenshot shows an example of the `tf-a-gerrit-tforg-l1` job at the Jenkins instance:

 ![Alt text](images/Jenkins-build-158.png "tf-gerrit job")

-The tf-gerrit-tforg-l1 indicates the tracking project, tf-gerrit-tforg-l1, and the level, tf-gerrit-tforg-l1.
+The `tf-a-gerrit-tforg-l1` indicates the tracking project (tforg), and the level (l1).
 Levels indicate testing depth (test descriptions coverage) and are used in different phases in the development phase as seen below:

 ![Alt text](images/ci-jobs-triggered-by-gerrit.png "jobs trigger")

-The job tf-daily runs daily, uses the latest code (the HEAD commit) and triggers two jobs: tf-main and tf-coverity.
-The job tf-main is the one covering most platforms so it takes longer to complete (approximately 1.5 hours)
+The job `tf-a-daily` runs daily, uses the latest code (the HEAD commit) and triggers two jobs: `tf-a-main` and `tf-a-coverity`.
+The job `tf-a-main` is the one covering most platforms so it takes longer to complete (approximately 1.5 hours)

 ![Alt text](images/overnight-ci-job.png "Overnight job")

-Notice that the  tf-main job also triggers tf-static-checks, the job that launches project-related static checks (copyright presence, headers in alphabetical order, line endings, coding style and banned APIs) and execute Clang static analyzer (scan-build).
-The job tf-coverity runs the Coverity static code check and reports metrics (defects) at https://scan.coverity.com/projects/arm-software-arm-trusted-firmware?tab=overview
+Notice that the `tf-a-main` job also triggers `tf-a-static-checks`, the job that launches project-related static checks (copyright presence, headers in alphabetical order, line endings, coding style and banned APIs) and execute Clang static analyzer (scan-build).
+The job `tf-a-coverity` runs the Coverity static code check and reports metrics (defects) at [https://scan.coverity.com/projects/arm-software-arm-trusted-firmware?tab=overview](https://scan.coverity.com/projects/arm-software-arm-trusted-firmware?tab=overview).

-The job tf-a-builder is the builder job and its execution is containerized inside  docker-amd64-tf-a-bionic defined at https://git.trustedfirmware.org/ci/dockerfiles.git/ repository.
+The job `tf-a-builder` is the builder job and its execution is containerized inside  docker-amd64-tf-a-bionic defined at https://git.trustedfirmware.org/ci/dockerfiles.git/ repository.
 Anyone can fetch it with the following command and use it for local compilation

 ```
 docker pull trustedfirmware/ci-amd64-ubuntu:bionic